 As I mentioned at the start of this article, ScreenX is a proprietary technology from Korea that offers a 270-degree experience by projecting parts of the movie on the side walls of the theatre along with the main screen.
 It uses 4 additional projectors, two for each side wall that project stretched portions of the movie to cover your peripheral vision.

 In theory, the movie scenes cover your peripheral vision and you’ll find yourselves immersed into whatever is happening on screen.
 In practice though, ScreenX is underwhelming.
-I went in with a lot of
+I went in with a lot of curiousity and excitement for the first ScreenX in India, but walked out a bit disappointed and a lot underwhelmed.

 First and foremost, ScreenX only converts some scenes of the movie in the wide-projection format.
 So most of the movie is simply projected on the main screen.
 Next, the sidewalls of the ScreenX auditorium aren’t “screen”, meaning they are not the same material as the main screen.
 Instead, they’re rectangular panels colored in light grey color that cover the side walls.